Home

 Baking great tasting low fat cookies is a delightfully challenging experiment.
 Understanding the essential roles of fats enables us to creatively identify ways to reduce it without compromising great taste and desirable texture.

-Fats, in one form or another, prevent starch granules, gluten proteins in flour and eggs from freely absorbing all available liquid in cookie dough.
-Otherwise, homemade cookies will be dense, hard and tough.
+Fats, in one form or another, preserve moisture in cookie dough by preventing starch granules, gluten proteins in flour and eggs, from absorbing all available liquid in cookie dough.

 Butter is fat